 I recently returned to my home-state of Tasmania for a visit and if you’re following me on Instagram you would have seen lots of sneak peeks of what I got up to.
 But even if you didn’t, no need to worry because I am going to be writing all about my favourite new and old places in Tassie!
 One of the things I most wanted to do while I was back in Tassie (aside from catching up with friends and family) was put together a guide on where to see Tasmanian Devils, and visit some of the nature parks where you can.
-My guide on all the best places to see Tassie Devils will be out soon, but today I am going to take you on a tour of the first place I visited to get up close and personal with some devils; the Tasmanian Devil Unzoo!
+My guide on all the best places to see Tassie Devils is also available here, but today I am going to take you on a tour of the first place I visited to get up close and personal with some devils; the Tasmanian Devil Unzoo!

 The Tasmanian Devil Unzoo

 I’m sure you’re wondering, “Kristy, what the heck is an Unzoo, anyway?”
-Well I wondered that too.
+Well, I wondered that too.
 Now I have actually been to the Unzoo twice in the past, but back then it was known as the Tasmanian Devil Park.
 Then it became the Tasmanian Devil Conservation Park and finally, the Tasmanian Devil Unzoo.
 The name ‘Unzoo’ came about when two zoo design consultants were talking with a colleague about the future of zoos.
 Instead of simply exhibiting animals in enclosures for the entertainment of people, the Unzoo tries to create more natural habitats where cages and barriers are removed or concealed.
 Wild animals are also encouraged to interact with the environment along with the resident ones.
 Nowadays the Tasmanian Devil Unzoo is a ‘wildlife nature experience’ which includes up-close and personal encounters with native Tasmanian animals, conservation programs, a Tasmanian native garden and original artwork on display, like the below painting which features the footprints of actual baby Tasmanian Devils!

 The property that is now the Unzoo was once a farm and you can still see features of this such as the Pear trees left over from the orchards.
 One of the Tasmanian Devil enclosures is also located in the old farmyard where you can see old farm equipment lying around.
 The property also features a freshwater creek and backs onto Norfolk Bay where you can see local seabirds and possibly other wildlife!